Advertisement

 In the US, a 2019 study published in the journal Demography found that within 10 years of divorcing, 69 per cent of participants over the age of 50 remained single.
 And among heterosexual divorced couples, the women were more likely to stay single than the men.

-meaning their maternal role finishes much earlier.
+Demographer Mark McCrindle says a similar trend is happening in Australia.
+One contributing factor is that women are having fewer children than in previous generations, meaning their maternal role finishes much earlier.
 That gives them more space to focus on how they want to spend the rest of their long lives.

-“Women are more financially independent, particularly at that stage in life, and therefore there’s not as much of a requirement for another marriage to secure their financial living and,
+“Women are more financially independent, particularly at that stage in life, and therefore there’s not as much of a requirement for another marriage to secure their financial living and, indeed, financial future,” Mark says.

 “Secondly, women of that age group are likely to be more highly formally educated and employed than previous generations in that age group.
-So they’ve got the financial base, the
+So they’ve got the financial base, the education base and the employment base, and therefore have more independence.
+That has empowered women in this age group as well.”

 It’s my time

 Kerry’s fridge door is adorned with magnets gathered from her extensive travels.
-When she’s not reminiscing about her global adventures, or planning her next trip, she’s volunteering at her granddaughter’s school, walking near her Brisbane home with her dog, gardening, doing
+When she’s not reminiscing about her global adventures, or planning her next trip, she’s volunteering at her granddaughter’s school, walking near her Brisbane home with her dog, gardening, doing crosswords, going to movies, and people-watching at cafes.

 Surviving the break

-Regardless of how long you’ve been married, separating can be bitterly painful – after all, no one heads to the altar thinking they’ll one day end up in front of a divorce lawyer.
-It can also
+Regardless of how long you’ve been married, separating can be bitterly painful.
+After all, no one heads to the altar thinking they’ll one day end up in front of a divorce lawyer.
+It can also be costly — all three women say they’re worse off financially than if they’d stayed married.
+Yet the emotional gains have been immeasurable.

-Lindsey was the one who ended each of her three marriages, but the last one was particularly heartbreaking as her husband was going through a challenging time.
-Leaving was a wrench – but the constant stress of “wondering if you’re going to come home and find some terrible situation” became all too much.
+“Leaving was a wrench – but the constant stress of “wondering if you’re going to come home and find some terrible situation” became all too much.”

 “You don’t like to give up on somebody, but I tried everything.
 I wanted to give it my all and it just didn’t work,” she says sadly.

 “I still had a good cry every now and then.
-I think it’s the break with the other parent of your children that is the most difficult thing, because you’re no longer sharing that information about them,” she says.
+I think it’s the break with the other parent of your children that is the most difficult thing because you’re no longer sharing that information about them,” she says.

-But for those who see it as a chance to create independent lives that reflect their own needs, being single can be a game changer.
+However, others see it as a chance to create independent lives that reflect their own needs, being single can be a game changer.

 “It can be difficult to imagine navigating the later years and age-related changes in health and functioning without your significant other,” she says.